SuperOfficeDocs/superoffice-docs/user-guide/en/admin/preferences/preferences-tab/adding-preference-settings.md

 1. If you chose a higher level than the lowest possible one under **This setting will apply to**, you can check **Remove preferences on lower levels** at the bottom of the dialog to remove the settings for this preference on all lower levels.
 The new setting will override the settings specified for lower levels.

-1. Click **Save** to save the new setting in Settings and maintenance.
+1. Click **Save**.
 The setting becomes available to users the next time they log in to SuperOffice CRM.

 [!include[Note](includes/note-individual-settings.md)]